• Skip to primary navigation

 • can be made up to 3 days ahead – in fact it just gets better as the flavors meld!

-Ingredients for healthy pumpkin pudding have been arranged prettily on a marble countertop
+pudding ingredients have been arranged on a marble countertop

 Ingredients: Milk and cream, spices, brown sugar (or coconut sugar), pumpkin puree, butter, ginger, salt, cornstarch, and vanilla.